v4for/v4for.github.io/README.md

 ---

 ## Important Setup Instructions
-- **Vercel Redirects:** Be sure to set up redirects on Vercel to ensure that the games load correctly.
+- **Vercel:** Avaid vercel as it will break a lot of things.
-- **UIX Development:** Work is ongoing for the settings and bypass pages.
-Please **DO NOT** use Vercel for these functionalities.
+- **Buildnow.gg:** Make sure to change the localstorage variable to the website you are hosting on.

 ---